-The Company measured its short-term investments, long-term investments with readily determinable fair values, derivative instruments, investment in equity method investee under fair value option and guarantee liabilities at fair value on a recurring basis.
-As the Company's guarantee liabilities are not traded in an active market with readily observable prices, the Company uses significant unobservable inputs to measure the fair value of guarantee liabilities.
-Guarantee liabilities are categorized in the Level 3 valuation hierarchy based on the significance of unobservable factors in the overall fair value measurement.
-The Company did not transfer any assets or liabilities in or out of level 3 during the years ended December 31, 2020 and 2021.
+The Company measured its short-term investments, long-term investments with readily determinable fair values, derivative instruments, convertible senior notes and guarantee liabilities at fair value on a recurring basis.
+The Company measures its short-term investments at fair value using the redemption price of wealth management products (level 1) daily or net value (level 2) on a regular basis published by the banks or trust companies, quoted prices of marketable equity securities (level 1) and negotiable certificate of deposit in active markets (level 1).
+As the Company's guarantee liabilities are not traded in an active market with readily observable prices, the Company uses significant unobservable inputs to measure the fair value of guarantee liabilities are categorized in the Level 3 valuation hierarchy based on the significance of unobservable factors in the overall fair value measurement.
+The Company did not transfer any assets or liabilities in or out of level 3 during the years ended December 31, 2021 and 2022.
+The Company carries the convertible senior notes at face value less unamortized debt discount and issuance costs on its consolidated balance sheets and presents the fair value for disclosure purposes only.
+The fair value of the convertible senior notes, see Note 14.